14 Powerful Tactics to Improve Your Email Click-Through Rates

 12. Use video

-People love to watch videos.
+People love videos.
 They’re engaging, easy to follow, and often fun to watch.
 Plus, if people are in your videos, you can build relationships that written words often can’t.

 Bonus tip: You can also try using GIFs in your emails to add motion to your emails and boost click-through rates.